idaholab/moose/modules/tensor_mechanics/doc/content/source/interfacekernels/CZMInterfaceKernel.md

 \begin{equation}
   T_i (\psi^- - \psi^+) = 0
 \end{equation}
-Therefore the residual for the master and secondary surfaces can be rewritten as
+Therefore the residual for the primary and secondary surfaces can be rewritten as
 \begin{equation}
 \begin{aligned}
   R_i^+ & = & - T_i \psi^+ \\